inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_cloudtrail_trail.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_cloudtrail_trail` InSpec audit resource to test properties of a single AWS CloudTrail.
+Use the `aws_cloudtrail_trail` Chef InSpec audit resource to test properties of a single AWS CloudTrail trail.

 ## Installation